Knowledge Integration in Differentiable Models: A Comparative Study of Data-Driven, Soft-Constrained, and Hard-Constrained Paradigms for Identification and Control of the Single Machine Infinite Bus System: Numerical Results

 \subsection{Control application: LQR Performance Comparison}

-The efficacy of the control system is evaluated by its ability to stabilize the system against a disturbance.
-We introduce a mechanical power perturbation ($P_m^{eff} = P_m + \Delta P_m$) to the closed-loop system to observe its recovery behavior.

-Implementing LQR control requires the explicit knowledge of the system Jacobian matrix $A$ and the control input $B$, as defined in (\ref{eq:smib-linearized}).
-However, PINNs learn a trajectory map rather than the underlying system dynamics, they do not directly yield these matrices.
-Furthermore, LQR demands simulating the closed-loop dynamics with varying control inputs ($P_m^{eff} \leftarrow P_m^{eff} + \Delta u$).
-This poses a difficulty for PINNs, as it necessitates learning a control-parameterized solution map $\hat{\xb}(t,u;\theta)$.
+The efficacy of the control system is evaluated by its ability to stabilize the system under disturbance.
+We introduce a mechanical power perturbation $P_m^{\text{eff}} = P_m + \Delta P_m$ and analyze the resulting closed-loop response.
+LQR control requires explicit knowledge of the system matrices $A$ and $B$ defined in (\ref{eq:smib-linearized}).
+However, since PINN learns a trajectory map rather than the underlying vector field, it does not directly provide these matrices.
+Furthermore, evaluating control responses under varying control inputs would require a control-parameterized solution map $\hat{\xb}(t,u;\theta)$, which significantly increases problem complexity.
+For this reason, PINNs are not considered in the control study.

-The DP approach avoids this complexity.
-Once $\theta_M$ and $\theta_D$ are identified, the DP model can immediately perform forward integration with the active controller.
-For the noisy oscillatory case ($\sigma=0.05$, Table \ref{tab:l2err_inverse}), we utilize parameters ($\theta_M=0.1003$ and $\theta_D=0.0124$) estimated by the DP model and compare the control performance with that of true system.
-The equilibrium state is computed by setting the time derivatives in (\ref{eq:smib2}) and (\ref{eq:smib-inverse}) to zero, yielding $(\delta^*,\omega^*)=(0.5236, 0)$.
-We set the weighting matrices as $Q = \text{diag}(10, 1)$ and $R = 0.1$.
-Given the initial condition $\xb=(0.5236,0)^T$, we integrate the system (\ref{eq:smib2}) and (\ref{eq:smib-inverse}) for $t\in[0,20]$.